Lunada Canyon Trail

 Starting from the bottom of the trail, one could hike 0.55 miles to a trail sign on the left side of the canyon atop the steep section.
 Above this area, the trail is highly overgrown, especially during the spring green.
 The trail is very close to houses and provides less of a retreat than you might be looking for.
 The views along the top half of the trail change very little, so feel free to turn around at the sign for a 1.1-mile round trip hike with 190 feet of elevation gain.
 Otherwise, follow the trail across the creek bed through a dense thicket, and up to the Rock Park Drive Trailhead.
 The “trail” continues for 0.2 miles from here to Posey Way, becoming quite thin and difficult to distinguish within the tall grasses.

 Overall, Lunada Canyon Trail fails to escape civilization or provide views worthy of the trudging.
-There is also a sewer line sharing the same conduit as the trail, adding a few unpleasant smells.
+A sewer line shares the same conduit as the trail, adding a few unpleasant smells.
 Unless you live in the neighborhood, you may be happier hiking elsewhere.
 No fee or permit is required.
 Dogs are welcome, as well as bicycles.

 To get to the trailhead at the bottom of Lunada Canyon: From Los Angeles take the 405 or 110 Freeway south to the 405-110 interchange near Carson.
 Continue south on the 110 for 8 miles to the end of the freeway.
 Turn left on Gaffey Street and make the third right on First Street.
 After one mile, turn left on Western Ave (Route 213) and drive 1.7 miles to the intersection with West 25th Street.
 Turn right and drive 1.3 miles on 25th Street until it becomes Palos Verdes Drive.
 Continue 6.7 miles and turn right on to Paseo Lunada, which becomes Via Carrillo after 0.1 miles.
 The trail is located on the left side of Via Carrillo.
 Street Parking is available.